OpenAI and the Linux Foundation have announced the creation of the Agentic AI Foundation, aligning with Canadian values and interests.

 What did OpenAI contribute?

-AGENTS.md, a lightweight, open format for briefing coding agents on build, test and workflow rules in a repository.
+AGENTS.md, a lightweight, open format for briefing coding agents on build, test, and workflow rules within a repository.
 GitHub

 Who else supports AAIF?